flashbots/suave-specs/specs/rigil/mevm.md

 3. All RPCs that return transaction or receipt objects will do so with type `SuaveTransaction`, a super set of regular Ethereum transactions.

-See [Appendix B](#appendix-b) for an example of confidential compute request and response objects.

 ### `suavex` namespace

-Any API endpoints defined in this namespace are used internally to connect the MEVM node and the SUAVE-enabled node.
+The `suavex` namespace is used internally by the MEVM to enable functionality like block building and external API calls via MEVM precompiles.
 We take this approach to make upstream updates and maintenance easier.
 Current endpoints include:

+#### Methods

-* `suavex_buildEthBlockFromBundles` - takes an array of bundles and transactions, calculates state root and related fields, and returns a valid Ethereum L1 block.
+`suavex_buildEthBlockFromBundles` - takes an array of bundles and transactions, calculates state root and related fields, and returns a valid Ethereum L1 block.

-* `suavex_buildEthBlock` - takes an array of transactions, calculates state root and related fields, and returns a valid Ethereum L1 block.
+`suavex_buildEthBlock` - takes an array of transactions, calculates state root and related fields, and returns a valid Ethereum L1 block.

----
+Domain specific services which seek to be used by SUAVE must implement the methods in this namespace.
+More details will be expanded in future iterations.